vue-vine/vue-vine/packages/docs/src/introduction/ecosystem.md

 ## ESLint config

 Since we defined a new syntax for `.vine.ts`, i.e. the tagged template string as Vue template, we need a custom ESLint parser make ESLint work. if you're curious about the internal implementation, you can check out the [source code](https://github.com/vue-vine/vue-vine/tree/main/packages/eslint-parser).
-In a shortnut, it will replace the ESTree node of tagged template string with a Vue template root node.
+In a nutshell, it will replace the ESTree node of tagged template string with a Vue template root node.

 We indeed provide an ESLint config for Vue Vine now, and it's supposed to work with most popular rule presets like `@antfu/eslint-config`, `@sxzz/eslint-config`, etc.